 The 3-2-1-1-0 Golden Rule is highly effective and provides the best protection from ransomware.
 As per this rule, you must meet five important conditions, including:

-- At least two different storage media, such as tape and cloud storage must be used.
+- Use at least two different storage media, such as tape and cloud storage.

 - Out of the three, one copy must be stored off-site, in case the supporting machines are physically damaged.